 (global course.in planning.eu)2.
-To foster discussion about the content of the lectures, students of each institution may watch the lectures together (or in groups).
-As all lectures are made public during the first week of the course, local partners can decide when and in which order the lectures are shown to (or watched by) the students.
+To foster discussion about the content of the lectures, students of each institution watch the lectures together.
+As all lectures are made public during the first week of the course, local partners can decide when and in which order the lectures are shown to the students.

-At the University of Groningen, a group discussion (seminar) is organized after watching each lecture, to have a guided discussion about the most important insights from the lectures provided by the international partners.
-During each seminar one local student group (or two groups depending on number of groups) will give a 20-minute presentation of the most important insights gained from the lectures and assigned literature, which provides the basis for further discussion in class.
-The lecturer will then summarize the main learning outcomes of each lecture.
+At the University of Groningen, a group discussion is organized after each lecture, to have a guided discussion about the most important insights from the lectures provided by the international partners.
 We highly recommend the other partners to do the same.
-Students from different institutions are encouraged to share the outcomes of these discussion on the InPlanning platform, allowing the international lecturers to respond to their discussion points and any potential remaining questions.
+Students from different institutions are encouraged to share the outcomes of these discussion on the InPlanning platform, allowing the lecturers to respond to their discussion points and any potential remaining questions.